crest-cassia/oacis/en/configuring_host.md

 Generally speaking, we need to use a job scheduler, such as Torque, to submit a job to High-Performance Computers (HPCs) or CPU clusters.
 When submitting a job to a job scheduler, we usually need to specify various parameters such as the number of nodes required for the job, the maximum elapsed time, and the number of CPU cores.

-The problem is that the specifications of these job scheduler are different from each other showing a wide variety.
+The problem is that the specifications of these job schedulers are different from each other, showing a wide variety.
 Therefore, OACIS uses a small script, called [XSUB](https://github.com/crest-cassia/xsub) to absorb the difference between schedulers.
 XSUB must be prepared in the computational hosts before you register the host information on OACIS.

 About the installation procedure of XSUB, please refer to the [official document](https://github.com/crest-cassia/xsub).
 After you install XSUB properly, the commands **xsub**, **xstat**, and **xdel** became available.

-(Note) OACIS run these command from bash launched as a login-shell.
-Therefore, please set the environment variables required to use XSUB, such as PATH, in `.bash\_profile` file, not in `.bashrc`.
+(Note) OACIS runs these command from bash launched as a login-shell.
+Therefore, please set the environment variables required to use XSUB, such as PATH, in `.bash_profile` file, not in `.bashrc`.

 ![About XSUB]({{ site.baseurl }}/images/xsub.png){:width="500px"}

-The parameters required to specify when submitting a job is called **"host parameters"**.
+The parameters required to specify when submitting a job are called **"host parameters"**.
 Required host parameters are different depending on the specification of the job schedulers.
-OACIS retrieves the information of the required host parameters using "xsub" command.
+OACIS retrieves the information of the required host parameters using the "xsub" command.
 Hence, XSUB must be setup before registering the host information on OACIS.
 When you create a run, fields for the host parameters are shown in the page as shown in the figure below.